rayfrankenstein/AITOW/README.md

 ---
 “Scrum doesn’t work for projects which require hard effort.
 Its focus on short, well-defined tasks and zero personal responsibility make it impossible to finish any poorly predictable project, for example, relying on deep development or research.
 Here scrum again proves that it is an agile methodology (though the term “slimy” would be more appropriate): it encourages to stick to the easiest, tastiest problems and ignore anything harder than that.
 As such, every project infected with scrum eventually transforms into the pipeline that copy-pastes simple by-the-book solutions.
 It is very frustrating to observe a fresh project with novel idea slowly dying after scrum has been introduced into it.”--Andrei Gudkov, [https://medium.com/@gudok/scrum-dysfunction-55e52494dc1d](https://medium.com/@gudok/scrum-dysfunction-55e52494dc1d)

 ---
+"When Agile was introduced into the organization I work it was combined with "become more T-shaped" with the intent that everyone should be able to do everything, but the result was that nobody really understands what they are doing and use it as an excuse for "Somebody Else's Problem".
+I'm sort of the few remaining "specialists" with deep knowledge regarding my areas of functionality left, which has resulted in the case that I have had to present the intended logic of the functionality 5 times in 2 years now because there have been a new set of developers allocated 5 times now."--Z00L00K, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

+---
 “In a nutshell Agile makes many assumptions that are unrealistic in most real case scenarios: